lihkin213/dns-svcs/configure-dns-instance.md

 ### Creating a permitted network
 {: #creating-a-dns-permitted-network}

-  1. Navigate to the resource page and select your DNS Services instance.
+  1. Navigate to the Resource page and select your {{site.data.keyword.dns_short}} instance.
 Then select your zone.
   2. Click the **Permitted Networks** tab.
   3. Click **Add Network**.
   4. In the Add Network panel, select the region of your VPC from the **Network Region** menu.